Applying for a Resident Return Visa

 - If you re-enter Australia after the Must Not Arrive After date on your Visa Grant Notice you will become an SCV-holder again.
 You may have to wait another year, after renewing your RRV, before applying for citizenship.

-- If you are travelling overseas after the 12 month anniversary date has passed you will need to renew your RRV.
+- If you are travelling overseas after the 12 month anniversary date has passed you will need to reapply for RRV.
 If necessary, you can renew online before re-entering Australia.

 Check your visa status using Home Affair's VEVO system.